 The insoles are battery powered and wirelessly recharged using a docking station, the system will alert the user of any issues with the insoles, i.e., low battery, low signal or other errors via the mobile phone application.

-The limitations of wearable pointed out in the system put forward by Wu & Xue (Ge Wu & Shuwan Xue, 2008) are present here too, most prominently that the system obviously will only function when actually worn by the user, and that the system will not function should the battery not be charged.
+The limitations of wearable systems pointed out in the system put forward by Wu & Xue (Ge Wu & Shuwan Xue, 2008) are present here too, most prominently that the system obviously will only function when actually worn by the user, and that the system will not function should the battery not be charged.

 Another potential issue with this system is its dependence on the user owning a smart phone.
-A study by the Pew Research Centre (Smith, 2015) found that smartphone usage within adults over 65 is at only 27%.
+A study by the Pew Research Centre (Smith, 2015) found that smartphone usage within adults over 65 is at only 27% (more recent statistics on this?).
 The same age group, those over 65 years of age, was found by the World Health Organisation to have a 28-35% risk of a having a fall event each year, with this risk rising exponentially with advancing age.

 This means that the majority of the ‘at-risk’ group are precluded from using this system due to not owning a smart phone.
 Additionally, the system is limited by the range of the Bluetooth Low Energy system used to transmit to the smart phone.
 Townsend et al. (Townsend, Davidson, Akiba, & Cufí, 2014) state that range could theoretically extend to a maximum range of 30m, in practice a range of 2-5m was more typical.
 Taking this typical range, it’s possible that a user could move out of range of the system if they were to walk across a room without bringing their phone.